alexdarbyshire/alexdarbyshire.com/content/posts/http-forward-proxy-some-of-the-time/index.md

 One could say create the proxy in a container, use `macvlan` to give it its own routeable IP (a bit icky), and then use `~/.docker/config.json` to set docker specific proxy env vars using the proxy container's IP (and override the config.json env vars in the proxy container itself to avoid a loop).

 ### Startup Script - PowerShell Profile
-Add this to your PowerShell profile to dynamically set proxy environment variables:
+Adding the below script to a PowerShell profile will dynamically set proxy environment variables to those declared in the script.

+The testing logic opted for here is `Do we get an OK response from google via the proxy within 1 second?`.

 We could do this some loops and less lines, opted for explicit and verbose.
 ```powershell